-- The energy levels depend of the quantum dot.

-- Smaller quantum dot:

-- Higher energy required to c

-- Energy levels increase in

-- Higher band gap energy.
+- The energy levels depend on the size, and also the shape, of the quantum dot. - Smaller quantum dot: - Higher energy required to confine excitons to a smaller volume. - Energy levels increase in energy and spread out more. - Higher band gap energy.